 Kathryn's awards at LSU Law include CALI awards for excellence in Legal Writing, Advanced Appellate Advocacy, and European Human Rights.
 Her writing and oral advocacy skills earned her a position on the Moot Court Board and on the national award-winning International Criminal Court moot court team.

 Kathryn has over a decade of experience in the legal profession and has produced countless memoranda and briefs on a variety of issues.
+As a legal content writer, she delivers timely, well-researched blog posts for law firm blogs and solo practitioner websites.

 Kathryn knows the importance of professional, easy-to-read blog posts to generate business.
 She is familiar with Wordpress, Blogger, Drupal, and other blogging engines.